 Privacy Act and Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 We need it to determine the amount of liability, if any, of which you may be relieved.
 Internal Revenue Code section 6015 allows relief from liability.
 If you request relief of liability, you must give us the information requested on this form.
 Code section 6109 requires you to provide your social security number.
 Routine uses of this information include giving it to the Department of Justice for civil and criminal litigation, and to cities, states, and the District of Columbia for use in administering their tax laws.
+We may also disclose this information to Federal, state, or local agencies that investigate or respond to acts or threats of terrorism or participate in intelligence activities concerning terrorism.
 If you do not provide all the information in a timely manner, we may not be able to process your request.